Kruger National Park Travel and Vacations

 Braai

-South Africans love a BBQ or braai, which is the activity we all partake in on Heritage Day - a local public holiday.
+South Africans love a BBQ or braai, an activity we all partake in on Heritage Day - a local public holiday.
 At the lodges in and around Kruger, you will most definitely have the opportunity to enjoy this local tradition.

 FAQ